 Words are strange.
 In the Bible, the Exodus refers to coming out of the desert experience, and leaving the years of bondage to Pharaoh.
 It was coming into the promised land.

-I directed one of those ex-gay support groups in Hayward California for almost 10 years.
-We were known as Paraklete – the term for the Holy Spirit who comes along side to give aid and comfort.
-I was a licensed minister with the Foursquare Church, and had written several books and hundreds of articles on my “deliverance” from Homosexuality.
-I was an instructor at several Exodus Conferences, and appeared nationally on their behalf on such television programs as Jerry Springer and Sally Jesse Raphael.
-I held down a full time secular job in addition to all my “ministry” commitments and fully believed my lack of attraction to women was an indication that I was truly “ex-gay.”
+I directed one of those ex-gay support groups in Hayward, Calif., for almost 10 years.
+We were known as paraklete — the term for the Holy Spirit who comes alongside to give aid and comfort.
+I was a licensed minister with the Foursquare Church and had written several books and hundreds of articles on my “deliverance” from homosexuality.
+I was an instructor at several Exodus conferences and appeared nationally on their behalf on such television programs as Jerry Springer and Sally Jesse Raphael.
+I held down a full-time secular job in addition to all my “ministry” commitments and fully believed my lack of attraction to women was an indication that I was truly “ex-gay.”
 I had been active in the gay community for over 17 years, and now I was free of homosexual feelings and attractions.
-As an ex-gay leader I was on the fast tract and a poster child of proof that the program works!
+As an ex-gay leader I was on the fast track and a poster child of proof that the program works.

 Darlene Bogle is a former director of an Exodus ministry.
 She was a speaker and instructor at conferences around the country and authored three books and dozens of articles while promoting the ex-gay ministry.
 She appeared on Sally Jesse Raphael, Jerry Springer and 48 Hours.
 She left ministry in 1994 and appears in the 2006 documentary God and Gays: Bridging the Gap.